artflow-vr/vr-ui/README.md

     * [ ] Add helper to create in few lines a datgui like UI
     * [ ] Add getters / setters to element, and ImageButton to simplify usage
     * [ ] Add method to show/hide UI in the VRUI class
+    * [ ] Move VRUI data to Three.js userData object.
+Inheriting from Object3D is also a possibility.

 * Features
     * [ ] Add style to clone method to simplify element cloning with style changes